readwritetools/gcsio/gcslib/readme.md

 ### Summary

-The `gcsio` package is a command line utility wrapper for the `gcslib` core library.
+The `gcslib` package is a core JavaScript library used by the Geoplex package, the GCSIO command line tool, and the Thematic Earth web component.

 Supported input and output formats comprise: